bkosaraju/utils/README.md

 # Utils

-Utils is a library for Application utilities for running

-Trigger and track spark Application in
+Utils is a library for Application collection of utilities for trigger and track spark Application in

 #### Framework Runners